parmsam/llm-dev-best-practices/README.md

 - Different LLMs have varying strengths and weaknesses.
 Familiarize yourself with the capabilities and limitations of the models you are using.
-- Important factors include token limits, knowledge cut-off dates, release date, cost, and specific biases.
+- Important factors include token limits, training cut-off dates, release date, cost, rate limits, modalities, and specific biases.
 This knowledge is acquired through reading official documentation, online research, and experimentation.

 ## Resources I’ve enjoyed